JarlJakobsson/DevOps22-Kebabpatrullen/README.md

 Agile Project Management - DevOps22 - Team 5

-Don't forget it's about the journey, not the destination.
+Don't forget *it's about the journey, not the destination*.

 ---